RimanHoubbi/Snake/README.md

 ![alt tag](./guide/folder_annotation.png)

+## HAnS: Helping Annotate Software
+The purpose of HAnS is to enable recording and editing support.

+#### HAnS-text supports:
+* Embedded Feature Annotations
+* Syntax Highlighting
+* Code Completion
+* Referencing
+* Refactoring
+* Feature Model View
+* Live Templates

 ### Feature Model View

-The Feature Model View is a representation of the feature model.
+The Feature Model View, from HAnS, is a representation of the feature model.
 It is available as a tool window at the bottom left of the display (see below).

 ![alt tag](./guide/guide_to_tool_window.png)